Relief of Trading Scenes of Punt

 The block shows Parehu, the Ruler of Punt, holding a rod.
-In front of him the Egyptians, guided by Nehsi, present jewelry and an exquisite golden dagger.
+In front of him were the Egyptians, guided by Nehsi, presenting jewelry and an exquisite golden dagger.
 Standing just behind Parahu is his wife, Ati, who is shown as a fat, deformed person.

 It is likely that the Egyptian artist showed her like this because she suffered from the disease known as elephantiasis, which is characterized by the enlargement of a part of the body.
 It is also likely that the artist exaggerated a little to make a sort of caricature, or comic imitation.